 Master of Companion Animal Clinical Science

 This master’s programme enables you and your clinic to offer your patients a treatment that is based on the newest research, best-practices from other clinics, and the latest technology.

-The specialisation enables you to bring unique knowledge and practicals with you to implement in your daily work to the benefit of you, your clinic and your patients.
+The specialisation enables you to bring unique knowledge and practical skills with you to implement in your daily work to the benefit of you, your clinic, and your patients.

 You may enrol directly on a specialisation track if you hold a certification in Companion Animal Diseases from Denmark, Finland, Norway, or Sweden.
 Please consult the admission criteria for more details.

 Course progression and physical attendance

 Physical attendance is kept to a minimum, typically 5 or 6 consecutive days, so that the courses can be fitted into the busy schedule of a working professional.